 Home equity lines of credit or reverse mortgages

 Many retirees use income laddering to manage the sequence of returns risk.
 In an income ladder, investors purchase bonds and CDs that have staggered maturity dates.
-Doing so allows a person to access their funds when those CDs and bonds mature without paying surrender charges.
+Doing so allows people to access their funds when those CDs and bonds mature without paying surrender charges.
 And, since no one can accurately predict interest rates, laddering is one way to prepare for the unknown.
 When appropriately structured, ladders can give you a more secure income than that provided by the market.
 Annuities can also be laddered, either for yield or income.
 A popular annuity laddering technique involves the use of “multi-year guaranteed annuities” or MYGAs.

 Cash Reserve Bucket

 Another way of shielding your portfolio from the sequence of returns risk is through cash value permanent life insurance.
 Having a cash value policy as your emergency fund allows you to borrow money when you need it, preserving your investment earnings.
-Life insurance can also have attractive tax benefits and provide other living benefits, such as long term care coverage.
+Life insurance can also have attractive tax benefits and provide other living benefits, such as long-term care coverage.
 The sequence of returns risk is a real threat that all retirees and pre-retirees must understand and manage.
 Various strategies exist for mitigating this risk, but each of them has downsides.
 All retirement and income planning benefits from a relationship with an advisor or team of advisors who understand your money mindset, goals, and risk tolerance.
-Retirement plans need constant monitoring, and portfolios must be evaluated and balance on an on-going basis.
+Retirement plans need constant monitoring, and portfolios must be evaluated and balance on an ongoing basis.

 Premium gift for you for registering for my newsletter